Geoffrey Baekey, CRE

 Mr. Baekey also possesses extensive experience in commercial and resort lodging, recreation and food and beverage strategic planning, asset management, business development and operational analyses.
 Mr. Baekey holds the designation of Counselor of Real Estate.

 Geoff is an avid skier and happily spends much of his free time at his home at Sugarbush Resort, in Warren, VT, with his family and friends.
 He enjoys hikes with his wife and their black lab Duncan.
 He also enjoys playing golf with his friends as frequently as he can, as well as riding his motorcycle.
 He appreciates culinary experiences, architecture, and history.
-He is blessed to have two great kids and looks forward to spending time with them as often he can.
+He is blessed to have two great kids and looks forward to spending time with them as often as he can.